 The sector with the least tourist is the Mara Triangle, especially the western part of it.

-Drive to the Maasai Mara
+Drive to the Maasai Mara National Reserve

 Entering the Maasai Mara is allowed for people hiring a Toyota Landcruiser, but not for the Toyota RAV4.
 We strongly recommend hiring a driver for exploring the Maasai Mara.

-For some reason beyond our understanding, the roads leading to this tourism highlight are the worst roads you will experience while driving in Kenya.
+Besides, for some reason beyond our understanding, the roads leading to this tourism highlight are the worst roads you will experience while driving in Kenya.

 These road are notorious among all tour guides in Kenya.
 Especially between Narok and Sekenani and Talek, the roads are very challenging due to the rocky surfaces with ribbons, which requires you to speed to absorb the bumps.
 But this also means that in case something unexpected happens, like the crossing of an animal or an approaching vehicle after a blind corner, you need to react confidently and instantly.
 However, planned roadworks are taking place, with good hope that these roads will greatly improve by the end of 2019.

 Moreover, there are more arguments in favour of going with an experienced driver & guide that knows the park and understands the seasonal patterns of the animals.
 For a first-timer, it can be quite complicated to understand where to go and where to stay in the Maasai Mara.